-The Virginia Department of Criminal Justice Services (DCJS) administers State General Funds to support the Comprehensive Community Corrections Act for Local-Responsible Offenders (CCCA) and the Pretrial Services Act (PSA) as grants to local units of government.
-Applications for continuation funding for Fiscal Year 2020 are currently being solicited.
+The Virginia Department of Criminal Justice Services (DCJS) is accepting applications for Fiscal Year 2021 from local units of government currently funded for the Comprehensive Community Corrections Act for Local-Responsible Offenders (CCCA) and the Pretrial Services Act (PSA).

-This grant is intended specifically to support local community-based probation and pretrial services agencies established under the authority of the CCCA, as specified in §§ 9.1-173 et seq. of the Code of Virginia, or the PSA as specified in §§ 19.2-152.2 et seq. of the Code of Virginia.
+This grant is specifically to support local community-based probation and pretrial services agencies established and operating under the authority of the CCCA, as specified in §§ 9.1-173 et seq. of the Code of Virginia, and/or the PSA as specified in §§ 19.2-152.2 et seq. of the Code of Virginia.
 Sentencing to local community-based probation authorized by the CCCA is to be done in accordance with §19.2-303.3 and statutes authorizing deferred proceedings of the Code of Virginia.